U.N. nuclear watchdog set for high-stakes Iran talks

-VIENNA The U.N. nuclear watchdog sent its top brass to an Iranian embassy event in Vienna a few days ago, but the goodwill gesture may do little to win over the Islamic state to transparency about its nuclear activity at crunch talks in Tehran next week.
+VIENNA The U.N. nuclear watchdog sent its top brass to an Iranian embassy event in Vienna last week, but the goodwill gesture likely won't be enough to win over Tehran to transparency about its nuclear activity at crunch talks in Tehran next week.

-The attempt by the International Atomic Energy Agency to reach out, with the rare presence of IAEA chief Yukiya Amano and two deputies at a reception last Friday marking the 1979 Islamic revolution, was hailed as "positive" by Iranian state media.
+The attempt by the International Atomic Energy Agency to reach out, with the rare presence of IAEA chief Yukiya Amano and two deputies at an embassy reception marking the 1979 Islamic Revolution, was hailed as "positive" by state media in Tehran.

-Western diplomats, who largely shunned the invitation, doubt that such conciliatory language will translate into any major progress in meetings between the Vienna-based U.N. agency and Iran scheduled for February 20-21 in the Islamic state's capital.
+But Western diplomats, who largely shunned the invitation, doubt that such conciliatory language will translate into any major progress in talks between the Vienna-based U.N. agency and Iran scheduled for February 20-21 in the Islamic state's capital.

-Iran has indicated readiness for the first time in more than three years to address IAEA concerns about possible military links to its nuclear work, but also dismissed the allegations as baseless, doing little to counter scepticism about its aims.

-Following an inconclusive first round of discussions last month, the outcome next week could determine whether the long-running international stand-off over Iran's uranium enrichment programme escalates further or offers scope to reduce tensions.
+The outcome, following an inconclusive first round of discussions last month, could determine whether the long-running international stand-off over Iran's uranium enrichment programme escalates or offers scope to reduce tensions.

 "I haven't heard of any movement or cause for optimism on this Iran visit," one Western envoy said.